I regard Christianity, Islam, and Judaism as the three great evils of this world.

 Hysteria rules, okay?

-The aftermath of atrocities in Paris have an expected morbidity to their ritual.
+The aftermath of atrocities have an expected ritual.
 There are eloquent expressions of shock, outpourings of sadness and grief, statements of righteous condemnation, people congregate to show their accord, their respect for the slaughtered.
-Newspapers and television show endless loops of terrorists at work.
+Newspapers and television show endless loops of people laying bunches of flowers, and terrorists at work.

 The media and press talk of the worst atrocities ‘in living memory’, a phrase designed to omit all the atrocities we have perpetrated on others in the name of freedom and liberty.

-The country’s leader steps up to a battery of microphones to show himself not weak or wobbly as his opponents claim, but remorselessly ruthless in seeking retaliatory justice.
+The country’s leader steps up to a battery of microphones to show him or herself not weak or wobbly but remorselessly ruthless in seeking retaliatory justice.

 That is followed soon after by police asking for more money to protect citizens, and politicians proposing the Internet is shut down at times of emergency, which is to say, anytime they want it blocked.
-Chinese leaders laugh up their silk sleeves.
+Dictators our politicians support have a good laugh.

 Our terrorism versus their terrorism